MIT Media Lab

-The MIT Media Lab is a research laboratory at the Massachusetts Institute of Technology, growing out of MIT's Architecture Machine Group in the School of Architecture.
-Its research does not restrict to fixed academic disciplines, but draws from technology, media, science, art, and design.
-As of 2014, Media lab's research groups include neurobiology, biologically inspired fabrication, socially engaging robots, emotive computing, bionics, and hyperinstruments.
+The MIT Media Lab is a research laboratory within the School of Architecture and Planning at the Massachusetts Institute of Technology.
+It is located in Cambridge, Massachusetts, United States.

+History

 The media lab was founded in 1985 by Nicholas Negroponte and former MIT President Jerome Wiesner, and is housed in the Wiesner Building (designed by I. M. Pei), also known as Building E15.
 The lab has been written about in the popular press since 1988, when Stewart Brand published The Media Lab: Inventing the Future at M.I.T., and its work was a regular feature of technology journals in the 1990s.
 In 2009, it expanded into a second building.

+Growing out of the Architecture Machine Group in the MIT School of Architecture, its research does not restrict to fixed academic disciplines but draws from technology, media, science, art, and design.
+As of 2014, Media lab's research groups include neurobiology, biologically inspired fabrication, socially engaging robots, emotive computing, bionics, and hyperinstruments.

 The media lab came under scrutiny in 2019 due to its acceptance of donations from convicted child sex offender Jeffrey Epstein.
 This led to the resignation of its director, Joi Ito, and the launch of an "immediate, thorough and independent" investigation into the "extremely serious" and "deeply disturbing allegations about the engagement between individuals at the Media Lab and Jeffrey Epstein" by L. Rafael Reif, the president of MIT.

-In December 2020, Dava Newman, professor of aeronautics and astronautics and former deputy administrator of NASA under Obama, was named the new director of the MIT Media Lab.
+In December 2020, Dava Newman, professor of aeronautics and astronautics and former deputy administrator of NASA under President Barack Obama, was named the new director of the MIT Media Lab.

 Administration

 The founding director of the lab was Nicholas Negroponte, who directed it until 2000.
-Later directors were Walter Bender (2000–2006), Frank Moss (2006–2011), and Joi Ito (2011-2019) who resigned in connection with the Jeffrey Epstein scandal.
+Later directors were Walter Bender (2000–2006), Frank Moss (2006–2011), and Joi Ito (2011–2019) who resigned in connection with the Jeffrey Epstein scandal.
 Later, Dava Newman (2021–2025) took the position as the first woman to do so.

 Following Newman's departure, Jessica Rosenworcel was selected for a new role of "Executive Director", in charge of the public-facing duties, sharing responsibilities with Tod Machover, who was named "Faculty Director" to oversee the academic and research side of the lab.

 As of 2014, the media lab had roughly 70 administrative and support staff members.
 Associate directors of the lab were Hiroshi Ishii and Andrew Lippman.
 Pattie Maes and Mitchel Resnick were co-heads of the program in media arts and sciences, and the lab's chief knowledge officer was Henry Holtzman.

 The media lab has at times had regional branches in other parts of the world, such as Media Lab Europe and Media Lab Asia, each with their own staff and governing bodies.